Caught up in Cornwall's worsening housing crisis

 The number of people on the council's housing waiting list has jumped from 10,947 in 2019 to 21,501 last month.

-On another holiday park near Falmouth, Keith - not his real name - is living in a caravan with his two children aged seven and eight.
+On another holiday park near Falmouth, Keith - not his real name - is living in a caravan with his two children.

 They are one of 69 families being housed on holiday parks by Cornwall Council.